Recruitment process

 The heightened emphasis placed on fire safety and prevention in recent years has not only reduced fires within our communities, but has also dramatically changed the role of the modern day firefighter.
 Anyone who wants to make a difference within their communities and to change and save lives should come and talk to us or contact us via the website.

 It is also important that, as a modern, forward thinking organisation, we reflect the diverse communities we serve.
 Members of under-represented communities are encouraged to apply, especially women, people of all ethnic groups and LGBT+ communities.
-Vacancies are open to everyone, regardless of gender, race, religion, sexual orientation, gender identity, age (must be 18 as of 7 April 2026) or disability.
+Vacancies are open to everyone, regardless of gender, race, religion, sexual orientation, gender identity, age (must be 18 at the start of the training course) or disability.
 No advantage will be given to any particular group of people during the application process, however, in order to properly serve Cheshire’s communities, it is important that we are as diverse as our community.

 Prior to completing your registration and any online tests please read the following guidance for candidates: